 What determines if a tree will be trimmed or removed?

-Cobb EMC will consider removal of a tree within 15 feet of primary wire.
-Trees growing near service wire will be removed if they are endangering the line, dead, trunks are rubbing the wire or if they are in a weakened condition.
+Cobb EMC will consider removal of a tree within 15 feet of primary wire (runs along the road).
+Trees growing near service wire (runs into the house) will be removed if they are endangering the line, dead, trunks are rubbing the wire or if they are in a weakened condition.
 Otherwise, Cobb EMC will trim the trees back 15 feet on each side of a primary line.
 If a tree on your property meets the guidelines for removal, mark it clearly with ribbon, tape or paint and be sure to move any objects that could be struck by the tree when it is cut down.
-Do not go near or touch a tree that is touching a power line.
 Other circumstances within these guidelines may result in exceptions and will be at the discretion of a Cobb EMC representative.

-Why is Cobb EMC allowed to trim trees on my property?
+Why would Cobb EMC trim trees on my property?

 Right-of-way and easement agreements allow Cobb EMC to access private property in order to maintain our distribution system.
 This work helps us access power lines for maintenance and repairs, but it also helps us improve the reliability of your electric service.